 Grandma had a variety of ways that we were required to help out on the homestead, one of these was to sweep the sawdust up and store it in a large barrel.

 Of course, this could be a fun chore, or, if we’d been particularly ornery on any given day, it may be incorporated into our punishment.

-Grandma was very creative that way.
-Here are some great ways to use sawdust in and around your homestead:
+Here are some more great ways to use sawdust in and around your homestead…

 There are many great uses for sawdust in and around the garden.
 Whether you’re using it to mulch plants or repel weeds you can find a myriad of uses for it.
 Keep in mind that you’ll need to reapply it periodically, especially if it rains.

 - Use sawdust in and around plants to help repel weeds.

 - Use sawdust on the pathway between plants.

 - Mulch with sawdust.

 - Store root crops in a bucket that has sawdust in it.